SNHD-Development/FormSchemaRender/README.md

         }
     }

+In order to validate file type, we can add "filetype" in the "Validation" field.

+	"Validation" : {
+		"FileUpload" : {
+        	"required" : true,
+        	"filetype" : ["zip", "jpg"]
+		}
+	}

 ### Date Field

 By default `Type = "Date"` will render as DatePicker, However sometime it is very difficult to select birthday with Datepicker, so if you set `Options.Render = "Select"`.
 This will render the date field as select box.